Last Updated: March 14th 2018.

 TLS Inspector is a privacy-focused tool that puts users safety first.
 TLS Inspector is designed to protect users privacy, and therefor extreme care is taken to ensure that information collected by the app is not disclosed or shared except for normal operation of the app.

-- We do not collect any information about you or your device.
+- We never collect personal information about you or your device.

 When you inspect a website with TLS Inspector the app connects directly to the website to collect certificate and other security information.
 The collection of certificate information happens on your device at the time you inspect the website.
 With the exception of the certificate status we do not contact any third party services for information about the website you inspect.